 Today, college graduates are facing several factors that make coming back to the nest an ideal option: unprecedented student loan debt, job unavailability and sky-high rents.
+Have your child go to student discount squirrel – beauty discounts, so they can get discounts on beauty products and much more.
+This will help them if they don’t have very much money right now.
 And for the first time in modern history, living with parents is the most common living arrangement for 18-34-year-olds.
 Before you freak out about your college graduate deciding they want to move back home, read these tips on how to make it work for both of you:

 1. Treat your child like an adult